 Night Walk info

 Sometimes groups do an activity called Night Walk.
-One activity during this session is walk of the Solar System (we wont say more as this is best experienced in real life).
+One activity during this session is a walk of the Solar System (we wont say more as this is best experienced in real life).
 If you liked this bit of the session you can look at the map below to find out more.

 How can I carry on taking part in these activities once I have left Bowles?

-There are many clubs and often a quick google search can find local climbing clubs, kayaking clubs and even archery or orienteering clubs.
+There are many clubs and often a quick Google search can find local climbing clubs, kayaking clubs and even archery or orienteering clubs.

-The British Canoe Union has some great info about events and clubs in your area.
+Paddle UK has some great info about events and clubs in your area.

-There are many archery clubs near by too.
+There are many archery clubs nearby.